vavrines/Kinetic.jl/docs/src/type_property.md

 # Particle properties

 A struct `gas <: AbstractProperty` defines the properties of particle model.
-It currently supports the following models
+It currently supports the following models:
-- scalar;
+- scalar
-- gas-type molecule;
+- gas-type molecule
-- plasma.
+- plasma

 ```@docs
 Scalar